 In response to several inquiries on the subject, I have clarified one aspect of the scoring that in the past was implied, but now is made more explicit.
 Red font shows the clarification.

 Typically, a membean week runs Monday thru Sunday.

-As recommended the membean staff, separate a series of brief learning sessions over the course of the week.
+As recommended the membean staff, do a series of brief learning sessions over the course of the week.
 Let the learning sink in over time, rather than trying to cram at the last minute.
-The point if using membean is to build a more robust vocabulary, in order to make you a more forceful and flexible writer.
-Find a weekly rhythm and stay with it.
-Discipline.
+The point of using membean is to build a more robust vocabulary, in order to become a more forceful and flexible writer.
+Once you find a weekly rhythm, stay with it.
+Exercise discipline.

 The corresponding weekly grading scheme looks like this:

 - 90% for at least 45 minutes with at least 3 learning sessions on different days, and each session lasting at least 10 minutes (15 minutes works better)